 - On the Kubernetes Section of the customer portal, a list of clusters is visible.

-Specificity to consider during the scale-down/scale-up a Kubernetes cluster
+Specificity to consider during the scale-down/scale-up of a Kubernetes cluster

 - During the BETA release, we currently allow for a minimum of 2 nodes per cluster, and a maximum of 10 nodes per cluster.
 This limit can possibly be increased by opening a support ticket.